Bini History, Family Crest & Coats of Arms

 - Angelo Bini, aged 17, who settled in America from Viareggio Lucca, in 1906

-- Angiolo Bini, aged 22, who emigrated to the United States from Foiano, Italy, in 1911
+- Angiolo Bini, aged 22, who immigrated to the United States from Foiano, Italy, in 1911

-- Alfredo Bini, aged 16, who emigrated to the United States from Capaunori, Italy, in 1912
+- Alfredo Bini, aged 16, who immigrated to the United States from Capaunori, Italy, in 1912

 - Antonio Bini, aged 25, who landed in America from Pescia, Italy, in 1912